KDAB/cxx-qt/book/src/qobject/qobject_struct.md

 The important part for invokables is that they need to be implemented on the `qobject::T`, not `T`.
 Therefore they have access to both C++ and Rust methods.
 CXX-Qt adds wrapper code around your invokables to automatically convert between the [C++ and Rust types](../concepts/types.md).

-To mark a method as invokable simply add the `#[qinvokable]` attribute to the Rust method.
-This then causes the method to be exposed on the C++ class.
+To mark a method as invokable, simply add the `#[qinvokable]` attribute to the Rust method.
+This tells CXX-Qt to expose the method on the generated C++ class.
-`Q_INVOKABLE` will also be added to the definition of the method, allowing QML to call the invokable.
+`Q_INVOKABLE` will be added to the C++ definition of the method, allowing QML to call the invokable.

 ``` rust,ignore,noplayground
 {{#include ../../../examples/qml_features/rust/src/invokables.rs:book_impl_qobject}}
 ```

 Note that an Invokable may only use `self: Pin<&mut Self>` or `&self` as self types.
-It is not possible to have a `self`, or `&mut self` invokable, as that may move around the QObject, which C++ can't handle.
+It is not possible to have a `self`, or `&mut self` invokable, as that may move the QObject in memory, which C++ can't handle.
 Furthermore, invokables are restricted to only use types that are compatible with CXX.

 It is also possible to define methods in the `impl qobject::T` block that are *not* marked as `#[qinvokable]`.
 These methods won't be available from C++ or QML.
-But as they still use the QObject as the self type they can still access the QObject features like emitting signals, changing properties, etc.
+But they can still access the QObject features like emitting signals and changing properties by accessing `Pin <&mut Self>`.
 However, they are still normal Rust functions.
 Therefore, they aren't restricted to CXX-compatible types.